-8 Wine Education Experts & Courses You Should Know About
+Wine Education Classes & Experts You Should Know About

 Written by Alyson Aiello on October 19, 2017

-As entrepreneurs who love wine and love to educate people about wine, ongoing wine education is a priority!
-While our proprietary Sommology program keeps us in the know and allows us to share wine wisdom with our Hosts and Guests, some of us also turn to some of the leading minds in wine, as well as online wine education courses and resources, to supplement our knowledge.
-If you love wine like we do, here are eight knowledge sources that will improve your wine expertise, and provide some enjoyment for you as well!
+As entrepreneurs who love wine and love to help people learn about wine, ongoing wine education is a priority!
+While our proprietary Sommology program keeps us in the know and allows us to share wine wisdom with our Hosts and Guests, some of us also turn to some of the leading minds in wine, as well as online wine courses and other wine education resources, to supplement our knowledge.
+If you love wine like we do, here are eight knowledge experts and courses that will improve your wine education, and provide some enjoyment for you as well!

 Jane A. Nickles, CSE, CWE

 Nickles, also known as the Bubbly Professor, has taught wine classes for more than 20 years; she previously served as an executive chef, sommelier, and food and beverage director.
 Currently, she serves as the Director of Education and Certification for the Society of Wine Educators, where you can get your Certified Specialist of Wine certification.
 Nickles’ website is an excellent place to enhance your wine education online.

 Jay Youmans, MW, is the educational director and owner of the Capital Wine School; he is an Advanced Level Sommelier (AS), a Certified Wine Educator (CWE), a French Wine Scholar (FWS), an Italian Wine Professional (IWP), a Bordeaux Wine Educator, a Burgundy Wine Educator, and Washington, DC’s first Master of Wine (MW).
 We were fortunate to hear Youmans speak at Harvest 2017; and we know all wine enthusiasts will benefit from his wealth of knowledge.